Skyway666/Input-Combos/README.md

-﻿# Reserch about combos: Theory
+﻿# Research about combos: Theory

 ## What is a combo?